Sunday, 21 October 2018

 Freemasons selected, altered and transmitted ideas gathered from various sources, and interpreted and translated them into local languages.
 Many books and articles have been published about their influence in Russia.

 A key figure in the history of Freemasonry in Russia was Ivan.
 P. Lopukhin, an aristocrat, attorney, judge, and senator, who was interested in Pietism, the doctrine of the 'inner light'.
-In 1801 he ‘masterminded’ a plan to protect and reform Doukhobors by gathering them from scattered exiles (maps below) and concentrating them into their own ‘self-contained community’ along the west bank of the Molochna River in Tauride Governate (now south Ukraine).
+In 1801 he ‘masterminded’ a plan to protect and reform Doukhobors by gathering them from scattered exiles (maps below) and concentrating them into their own ‘self-contained community’ along the west bank of the Molochna River in Tauride Governate (now in the Southern Ukraine).

 Click on maps to enlarge.
 Maps by Johnathan Kalmakoff.